octoblu/electron-meshblu-connector-installer/README.md

 - --version, -v: Electron version (default: latest version)
 - --asar, -a: [asar](https://github.com/atom/asar) support (default: false)
 - --icon, -i: Application icon
+- --platform: pack for platform
+- --arch: pack for arch
 - --all: pack for all platforms

 Use `electron-packager` to pack your app with `--all` options for darwin (osx), linux and win32 (windows) platform.
 After build, you will find them in `release` folder.
 Otherwise, you will only find one for your os.